AlanCooper509/piu-ocr-bot/README.md

 ### Bot Setup

 - #### .env file:
     - You should probably know what this is already if you're setting this up yourself.
+Add this file into the javascript directory.
 You'll want these fields:
         - `BOT_TOKEN`: discord bot token
         - `CLIENT_ID`: used for deploying slash commands
         - `GUILD_ID`: name of guild id to deploy commands to